envato/knuckle_cluster/README.md

 rsa_key_location | The RSA key needed to connect to an ecs agent eg `~/.ssh/id_rsa`. ssh_username | The username to conncet.
 Will default to `ec2-user` sudo | true or false - will sudo the `docker` command on the target machine.
-Usually not needed unless the user is not a part of the `docker` group.
+Usually not needed unless the user is not a part of the `docker` group. aws_vault_profile | If you use the `aws-vault` tool to manage your AWS credentials, you can specify a profile here that will be automatically used to connect to this cluster.